Zimbabwe says 55 elephants have starved to death in 2 months

-HARARE, Zimbabwe (AP) — At least 55 elephants have starved to death in the past two months in Zimbabwe’s biggest national park as a serious drought forces animals to stray into nearby communities in search of food and water, authorities said Monday.
+HARARE, Zimbabwe (AP) — At least 55 elephants have starved to death in the past two months in Zimbabwe’s biggest national park as a serious drought forces animals to stray into nearby communities in search of food and water, authorities said on Monday.

 “The problem is real, the situation is dire,” said National Parks and Wildlife Management Authority spokesman Tinashe Farawo.
 Other animals such as lions at Hwange National Park have been affected.